ccjjmartin/d9-upgrade_status-project/README.md

 6. time for one one more final `git commit -am 'ready to roll'`

-7. Now that In a new terminal tab, cd to the project then lando check to start.
+7. In a new terminal tab, cd to the project then `lando check` to start.

 Huge props to @AaronFeledy for the love and crating the Lando bits